gh0stintheshe11/LeetCode-Solutions/README.md

 - [Disclaimer](#disclaimer)

 > [!NOTE]
 > The question list has to be put in an separate index.md file.
-It is impossible to list all questions in the readme.md since github only display first 500KB of the file :(
+It is impossible to list all questions in the readme.md since github only display first 500KB of the readme file :(

 ## [Questions list](index.md)